The information bottleneck and geometric clustering: Abstract

 \section{Abstract}

-The information bottleneck (IB) approach to clustering takes a joint distribution $P\!\left(X,Y\right)$ and maps the data $X$ to cluster labels $T$ which retain maximal information about $Y$ \citep{Tishby_1999_IB}.
+The information bottleneck (IB) approach to clustering takes a joint distribution $P\!\left(X,Y\right)$ and maps the data $X$ to cluster labels $T$ which retain maximal information about $Y$ \citep{tishby1999ib}.
 This objective results in an algorithm that clusters data points based upon the similarity of their conditional distributions $P\!\left(Y\mid X\right)$.
 This is in contrast to classic ``geometric clustering'' algorithms such as $k$-means and gaussian mixture models (GMMs) which take a set of observed data points $\left\{ \mathbf{x}_{i}\right\} _{i=1:N}$ and cluster them based upon their geometric (typically Euclidean) distance from one another.
-Here, we show how to use the deterministic information bottleneck (DIB) \citep{Strouse_2017_DIB}, a variant of IB, to perform geometric clustering, by choosing cluster labels that preserve information about data point location on a smoothed dataset.
-We also introduce a novel intuitive method to choose the number of clusters, via kinks in the information curve.
+Here, we show how to use the deterministic information bottleneck (DIB) \citep{strouse2017dib}, a variant of IB, to perform geometric clustering, by choosing cluster labels that preserve information about data point location on a smoothed dataset.
+We also introduce a novel method to choose the number of clusters, based on identifying solutions where the tradeoff between number of clusters used and spatial information preserved is strongest.
 We apply this approach to a variety of simple clustering problems, showing that DIB with our model selection procedure recovers the generative cluster labels.
-We also show that, for one simple case, DIB interpolates between the cluster boundaries of GMMs and $k$-means in the large data limit.
-Thus, our IB approach to clustering also provides an information-theoretic perspective on these classic algorithms.
+We also show that, in particular limits of our model parameters, clustering with DIB and IB is equivalent to $k$-means and EM fitting of a GMM with hard and soft assignments, respectively.
+Thus, clustering with (D)IB generalizes and provides an information-theoretic perspective on these classic algorithms.